Schaumburg is a picturesque village in the state of Illinois.

 Attend the Schaumburg Septemberfest

-Watch a Show at Prairie Centre for the Arts
+Watch a Show at the Al Larson Prairie Center for the Arts

 Enjoy a Picnic at Salt Creek Park Forest Preserve

 This forest preserve is located 10.1 miles (16.3 kilometers) from Schaumburg.

 The wildlife found here includes hickories, bur oaks, Baltimore orioles, red-headed woodpeckers, black oars, bluegill, catfish, bass, and more.

 Popular summer activities include fishing in the charming Salt Creek, bird watching, canoeing, hiking, and picnicking.

 This is a perfect place for cross-country skiing, snow hiking, and snowshoeing during winter.